Please feel free to comment on my review.

 This was the best live-action film of a ‘Peter Pan’ story at the time in the 1990s.
 That was before the 2003 film of ‘Peter Pan’ came out.
 But does that mean that ‘Hook’ deserves to get its praise and approval without pointing out some of its flaws?
 In this review by me, I’ll endeavour to do just that.

 The film first takes place in San Francisco.
 It features Robin Williams as Peter Banning (or as we’ll later discover: Peter Pan!)
 Peter is a successful lawyer and a workaholic, who spends little time with his wife Moira and his children Jack and Maggie.
 He even misses Jack’s baseball game in the movie.

 Peter’s family eventually go to London where they visit Moira’s grandmother, Wendy Darling.
 Now this is where it’s gets a little puzzling.
 Wendy happens to be the creator of the ‘Peter Pan’ stories in fiction.
 Yeah!
-The ‘Peter Pan’ tales are fiction in a world where adult Peter is seen as real in the film.
+The ‘Peter Pan’ stories are fiction in a world where an adult Peter is seen to be real in the film.

 I discovered that Wendy Darling had ‘Peter Pan’s stories transcribed by her childhood neighbour J.M.
 Barrie.
 This begs the question, why didn’t J.M.
 Barrie make an appearance in the movie?
 It would have been so intriguing to see J.M.
 Barrie in the movie.
 Although he did die in 1937, so there!

 There are even scenes where Peter, Moira and Wendy attend a charity dinner function for the Great Ormond Street Hospital in London.
 The Great Ormond Street Hospital is where the copyright of the ‘Peter Pan’ stories is donated to by J.M.
 Barrie in 1929.
 It’s good the hospital’s mentioned in this film.